SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 which sets ``TwelveOrLess.number`` to zero.
 Like in the previous example,
 setting the value of ``rectangle.height`` to 10 is valid.
-The property wrapper doesn't let you set ``rectangle.height`` to 24, and sets it to 12 instead.
+Because the property wrapper doesn't allow values higher than 12, it sets ``rectangle.height`` to 12 instead of 24.

 .. note::